Posted on Thursday, January 8th, 2004

 Posted on Monday, February 23rd, 2004

-I am not deaf, so I can only imagine how bad it must suck not to be able to hear the world around you.
-I can only guess at the daily difficulties involved in striving to live a life no different than that of hearing people.
+I am not deaf, so I can only imagine how much it sucks not to be able to hear the world around you.
+I can only guess at the daily difficulties involved in striving to live a life no different than that of hearing people when so much of our world is dependent on sound for communication.
 And now I can only sympathize that a deaf American's life is going to suck a little more because the U.S. Department of Education consists of f#@%ing fascist morons that feel deaf persons are no longer capable of deciding for themselves what is "educational" entertainment on television.

-As you can read on this press release by the National Association of the Deaf, almost 200 television programs have been declared "inappropriate," and will no longer be eligible for Closed Captioning (a.k.a. "subtitles") funding.
+A press release by the National Association of the Deaf says that almost 200 television programs have been declared "inappropriate," and will no longer be eligible for Closed Captioning (a.k.a. "subtitles") funding.
 At first I was nonplussed at this news, because there is so much crap on television that 200 of the worst shows would hardly be missed.
-And then I read the list.
+And then I read the list and saw it had all kinds of inoffensive programs that should totally be captioned.
 What the f#@%?!?
 These are not shows featuring hard-core pornography or gruesome and gratuitous violence... these are staples of the American television experience!
 If I were deaf, and all of a sudden found out that I could not watch my favorite programs, I'd be pretty pissed.
 Here is just a small sampling of shows I enjoy that I could no longer watch (shows with an asterisk* are cartoons for heaven's sake!):

 Do you notice how many cartoons are on that list?
 And I only listed a small handful of those I like!
 How much does it suck to be a deaf kid and not be able to watch all the shows your friends are watching?
 Apparently, this all has to do with their "educational value" which is ludicrous.
 I learn more in an episode of Law & Order than I learned most days in college.
 And I have yet to see an episode of The Simpsons that didn't have some interesting facts and a moral lesson of some kind.
 This is not a judgment call about education, it's censorship.
 What if you wanted to be a professional baseball player or race car driver when you grow up?
 Wouldn't sports and racing on television be educational then?
 What if you are a professional animator... watching cartoons is educational research!
 All the world is experiences to be learned from... even TV shows.